nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Add a deadline

-1. Type ‘add deadline n/NAME d/[DATE] t/[TIME]’.
+1. Type `add deadline n/NAME ed/DATE et/TIME`.

-2. If t is not specified, t is assumed to be 23:59.
+2. If et is not specified, et is assumed to be 23:59.

-3. If d is not specified, d is assumed to be today.
+3. If ed is not specified, ed is assumed to be today.

-4. If both t and d are not specified, created task is a floating task (see b).
+4. If both et and ed are not specified, created task is a floating task (see b).

 5. Press Enter.